Nina BeguS

 Books

-My first book, titled Artificial Humanities: A Fictional Perspective on Language in AI, is currently under an advance contract with the University of Michigan Press.
+My first book, titled Artificial Humanities: A Fictional Perspective on Language in AI, is coming out in 2025 with the University of Michigan Press.
 The book presents my research program on how the study of fiction and the humanities can contribute to the development of technologies.
 It focuses on the history and future of AI-based language technologies - ranging from chatbots, virtual assistants, social robots, to neurotech and large language models - and draws parallels with both canonical and lesser-known science fiction texts and films.

 My second book, in initial stages, lies at the intersection of bioethics and fiction.
 An example of this research is my essay titled 'The Identity Problem' in Prenatal Testing, which won the Voices in Bioethics award.

-I am serving as the editor of a volume that features essays by professional writers and scholars on how the entry of AI into this space has changed writing as such.
+I am serving as the editor of a volume featuring essays by professional writers and scholars on how the entry of AI into this space has changed the space of writing.
 I am also serving as the editor of a volume of academic papers on post-truth, a result of recent symposia held at UC Berkeley.

 Consulting and Collaborations